k-box/k-box/docs/developer/events.md

 | `UploadCompleted`            | A file upload completed |
 | `UserInviteAccepted`         | An invitation was accepted and the account created |
 | `UserInvited`                | An invitation request is sent to a potential user |

+> the event name is equal to the class in the `KBox\Events` namespace.

+> For the difference between file and document descriptor please refer to the [database section](./database.md).